wtakumah/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Alexandra is a third year Ph.D. student in Economics at {{< staticref "https://www.emory.edu/home/index.html" "newtab" >}}Emory University{{< /staticref >}}.
 Her primary research interest is in the econometrics of networks.
-Prior her studies at Emory, she received a BA in Economics at {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens (UOA){{< /staticref >}}, in Greece.
+Prior her studies at Emory, she received a BA in Economics at {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens{{< /staticref >}} (UOA), in Greece.

-During her undergraduate studies, she worked as an Assistant Researcher at the {{< staticref "https://www.ifk-cfs.de/home.html" "newtab" >}}Center of Financial Studies (CFS){{< /staticref >}} and the {{< staticref "http://www.marketing.econ.uoa.gr/laboratory-for-investment-applications.html" "newtab" >}}Laboratory for Investment Applications (EPEFA){{< /staticref >}} of UOA.
+During her undergraduate studies, she worked as an Assistant Researcher at the {{< staticref "https://www.ifk-cfs.de/home.html" "newtab" >}}Center of Financial Studies{{< /staticref >}} and the {{< staticref "http://www.marketing.econ.uoa.gr/laboratory-for-investment-applications.html" "newtab" >}}Laboratory for Investment Applications{{< /staticref >}} of UOA.
 Her working experience includes an Economic Analyst position at the Ministry of Economy and Development, in Greece.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_AManta.pdf" "newtab" >}}resumé{{< /staticref >}}.